 Members of the Editorial Committee are responsible for vetting all submissions, including both scholarly papers and visual works of art, in the selection process for each issue of the journal.
 The Editorial Committee decides which papers are forwarded to the Editorial Board for final selection and which art works are forwarded to the Co-Editors for final approval.
 The majority of the work done by Editorial Committee members falls in the spring of each year.
-Members of the Editorial Committee must be working on a Master’s (MA) or Doctoral degree (PhD) at the journal’s current host institution(s) for the duration of their tenure.
+Members of the Editorial Committee must be working on a Master’s (MA) or Doctoral degree (PhD) for the duration of their tenure.

 The Co-Editors are current graduate students who are responsible for working together to complete the day-to-day administration of the journal.
 The position of Editor is shared between two people, a Junior Co-Editor and a Senior Co-Editor.
 Only current graduate students at the journal’s host institution(s) are eligible for these appointments.
 The tenure of the Co-Editor position is for two years, beginning in August and ending in November of her/his second year.
 This term includes the editorial process for two issues of the journal.

 The Editorial Board is responsible for the final acceptances and rejections of papers for each issue of the journal.
-Members serve a three-year term, and must be upper-level PhD students or former graduate students who are currently in an academic or related professional position, and working within the field of visual and material culture.
+Members are currently working within the field of visual and material culture in an academic or related professional position.
+The Editorial Board provides essential oversight for the academic rigor and relevance of the papers selected for publication in the current issue of Shift.